 It is only after homeowners submit a claim to their insurance companies that many find out that what they thought would be covered is not under their current homeowner's policy.
 Avoid being taken by surprise by know what is generally covered and what will not be covered under a selected homeowner's policy.
 There are different policies available including the most basic of homeowner's insurance.
 Understand more about what damage may not be covered in a standard Old Town Alexandria home insurance policy.

 Insurance Does Not Cover All Damage

-Homeowners need to take the time to understand what types of damage will be covered in their regular homeowners insurance policy when they buy their home and have it insured.
-In a recent survey 81 percent of policy holders knew that flooding was not covered by their policy.
-Flooding and earthquakes may be two potential hazards that can inflict serious damage yet be excluded from the majority of polices.
+Homeowners need to take the time to understand what types of damage will be covered in their regular homeowner's insurance policy when they buy their home and have it insured.
+In a recent survey, 81 percent of policyholders knew that flooding was not covered by their policy.
+Flooding and earthquakes may be two potential hazards that can inflict serious damage yet be excluded from the majority of policies.
 Do not wait until it is too late to get necessary coverage.
 Homeowners can be out thousands of dollars or more when coverage does not extend to specific kinds of damage to their home.

 Types of Damage Not Covered

 Prior to relying on a basic homeowner's insurance policy, learn whether or not additional coverage may be necessary for a home located in a specific area.
 Homes located in areas often hit by storms, floods or hurricanes may need additional coverage.
 A standard home insurance policy often does not cover the following hazards.